c0shea/Perjure/README.md

 # Perjure

 Perjure is a small, light-weight console application that allows you to purge folders after the number of days you define.
-Perjure works well with job schedulers that run the program daily.
+Perjure works well with job schedulers that run the program at fixed intervals.

 ## Installation